Spring Boot vs Spring MVC vs Spring - How do they compare?

 Other Goals of Spring Boot

-• spring-boot-starter-undertow, spring-boot-starter-jetty, spring-boot-starter-tomcat - To pick your specific choice of embedded servlet container,
+• spring-boot-starter-undertow, spring-boot-starter-jetty, spring-boot-starter-tomcat – Choose your embedded servlet container

 Just Released